zetareticoli/fi/README.md

 ## About Me

 My name is Francesco, and I am a Senior Product Designer.
 I am passionate about design, and I enjoy hiking.
 I created this website to share my knowledge and experiences with others and to connect with like-minded individuals.

+## Writing

+In writing section, you can find a collection of articles on various topics.
+Some of the topics that I cover include:

+- Product Design
+- UX Design
+- UI Design
+- Design Systems
+- Design Tokens
+- Personal Development

+and much more!

+I update my blog regularly, so be sure to check back often for new articles.